AmitThakkar/Angular2/ngFor/readme.md

 * Also other important difference is use of `#refs`. `#refs` would be widely used in **Angular2**.
 In this case `#item` contain the value of each item. `#refs` hold the reference of the element in cases such as:

-> `NgRepeat` created inherited child scope for each element of collection, while `*ngFor` creates local variable in the that block.
+> `ng-repeat` created inherited child scope for each element of collection, while `*ngFor` creates local variable in the that block.

 ```HTML
 <input type="text" #inputText>